Alexei Navalny: Case

 On 30 July 2012, the Investigative Committee charged Navalny with embezzlement.
 The committee stated that he had conspired to steal timber from Kirovles, a state-owned company in Kirov Oblast, in 2009, while acting as an adviser to Kirov's governor Nikita Belykh.
 Investigators had closed a previous probe into the claims for lack of evidence.
-Navalny was released on his own recognizance but instructed not to leave Moscow.
+Navalny was released on his own recognisance but instructed not to leave Moscow.

 Navalny described the charges as "weird" and unfounded.
-He stated that authorities "are doing it to watch the reaction of the protest movement and of Western public opinion […] So far they consider both of these things acceptable and so they are continuing along this line".
+He stated that authorities "are doing it to watch the reaction of the protest movement and of Western public opinion ...
+So far they consider both of these things acceptable and so they are continuing along this line".
 His supporters protested before the Investigative Committee offices.

+Despite the mounting legal pressure, which Navalny described as 'political revenge for his investigations and work at the Anti-Corruption Foundation, as well as revenge for the campaign during the election period', he remained actively engaged in opposition activities.
+He took part in an antigovernmental protest in Moscow, undeterred by the ongoing proceedings against him.
+During this time, he also met with Kazakh theatre director and opposition figure Bolat Atabaev, who was visiting Moscow.
+The two discussed their respective political experiences and shared strategies for confronting corruption in authoritarian systems.

-In April 2013 Loeb & Loeb LLP issued "An Analysis of the Russian Federation's prosecutions of Alexei Navalny", a paper detailing Investigative Committee accusations.
+In April 2013, Loeb & Loeb LLP issued "An Analysis of the Russian Federation's prosecutions of Alexei Navalny", a paper detailing Investigative Committee accusations.
 The paper concludes that "the Kremlin has reverted to misuse of the Russian legal system to harass, isolate and attempt to silence political opponents".

 Conviction and release

 The Kirovles trial commenced in the city of Kirov on 17 April 2013.
 On 18 July, Navalny was sentenced to five years in jail for embezzlement.
-He was found guilty of misappropriating about 16 million rubles' ($500,000) worth of lumber from a state-owned company.
+He was found guilty of misappropriating about 16 million rubles ($500,000) worth of lumber from a state-owned company.
 The sentence read by the judge Sergey Blinov was textually the same as the request of the prosecutor, with the only exception that Navalny was given five years, and the prosecution requested six years.

 Later that evening, the Prosecutor's Office appealed Navalny and Ofitserov jail sentences, arguing that until the higher court affirmed the sentence, the sentence was invalid.
 The next morning, the appeal was granted.
 Navalny and Ofitserov were released on 19 July, awaiting the hearings of the higher court.
 The prosecutor's requested decision was described as "unprecedented" by experts.